 - One small 2016 study found that vaping e-cigarette fluids containing nicotine triggered the effects associated with the development of COPD.
 This included lung inflammation and destruction of lung tissue.
 The study used cultured human lung cells and mice.
 Both were found to be nicotine-dependent by the end of the study.

-The author of a 2015 commentary wrote that e-vapor products are at least 96 percent less harmful than conventional cigarettes and may be able to reverse harm from tobacco smoking.
+The author of a 2015 commentary wrote that e-vapor products are at least

 It’s worth noting that the author has served as a consultant for an e-cigarette distributor and the Electronic Cigarette Industry Trade Association in the U.K.